1. What are the most important factors in admission decisions?

 We now accept IELTS or PTE in place of the TOEFL.
 For the IELTS, we want a score of 7.4 or higher.
 For the PTE, we want a score of 72 or higher.

-9. I am a student from a non-English-speaking country who received a Masters degree in the US.
+9. I am a student from a non-English-speaking country who received a Masters degree in the US or other English-speaking country/school.
 The Graduate School has waived the TOEFL requirement.
 Do I still need the TOEFL?

 Yes.
 Because our graduate students are supported by Teaching Assistantships, it is required that their English skills are higher than the minimum required to attend courses.